Skip to main content

 • Repeat the previous step also to generate Blade3.

 • Select any of the three blades and change its Mass to 10g and the PowerConsumption to 0W.
-You can verify in any of the other blades that all connected blades now have the same Mass and PowerConsumption
+You can verify that all connected blades now have the same Mass and PowerConsumption.

 Mass Budgets

-All Valis with the formula ”soc()”, or Sum of Children, have an associated budget table and chart which can be viewed in the Vali information.
+All Valis with the formula ”soc()”, or Sum of Children, have an associated budget table and chart which can be viewed in the Vali information (see Figure Budget Tables).

-• Head to component "Fan" and click on the name "Mass" (1) to open the details tab.
-Click on the budget (2) in the details tab highlighted below to view a breakdown of your fan’s total mass.
+• Head to the “Fan“ component and click on the Mass Vali to open the details tab.
+Click on “Budget” (1) in the details tab highlighted below to view a breakdown of your fan’s total mass.

-Accessing the budget table within the details section
+Budget Tables - Accessing the Mass budget table within the details section.

 • Within the details section, Click on the pie chart (1) highlighted below to view a breakdown of the total mass of your fan.
 The pie chart shows you the mass breakdown for your immediate lower level of subsystems.

-Accessing the budget table within the details section
+Budget Pie Charts - Accessing the Mass budget chart within the details section.

-At an early development stage, you are usually not sure about the exact value of any property.
-This is why you put a margin on top of the value.
-Valispace takes care of propagating this uncertainty throughout all your calculations.
+At an early development stage, you are usually not sure about the exact values of any property.
+This is why adding a margin to the value can be helpful.
+Valispace propagates this uncertainty throughout all your calculations (linear uncertainty propagation).

 • Click on the Propeller component.
 In the table, check if the Margin columns are visible.
-If not, click on the columns tab (on the right)
+If not, click on the columns tab (on the right - see Figure Margins) (1).

 Add an uncertainty margin to the propeller Mass.

-• Add an upper margin "Margin+" (1) to the Vali by clicking the arrow symbol or directly entering a value of 10 (meaning a 10% margin) (2)
+• Add an upper margin "Margin+" (1) to the Vali by double-clicking into the cell and entering a value of 10 (meaning a 10% margin+) (2).

 JavaScript errors detected